Skip to main content

 Confirm the impacted resources and dependency paths match the intended change.

-Leave the proof trail
+Link the proof

 Passing baseline gates